Actyx/Actyx/web/developer.actyx.com/blog/2020-08-26-optimizing-differential-dataflow-applications-strings.md

 [introduction to differential dataflow on developer.actyx.com]: https://developer.actyx.com/blog/2020/06/25/differential-dataflow/

 One of the central ideas helping Rust achieve its goals is [ownership](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html).
-Tracing the ownership of memory and variables helps avoiding a large class of bugs that have caused security issues in the past and continue to trouble users of other programming languages.
+Tracing the ownership of memory and variables helps avoid a large class of bugs that have caused security issues in the past and continue to trouble users of other programming languages.
 However, when the compiler cannot make sure that the object's ownership is seamlessly transferred, the programmer needs to make this explicit via the `clone()` operation.
-Because of ownership structuring of differential dataflow we need to clone a lot, which for strings means byte copy by default.
+Because of ownership structuring of differential dataflow we need to clone a lot, which for strings means copying all the bytes.
 This results often in very high memory usage, that can be a limiting factor, especially in memory constrained environments like the Raspberry Pi or other IoT platforms.
 Once looking into the memory usage statistics it is easy to see that most of the memory contents is taken by strings.